PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Background

-In the context of secure boot, as identified in our threat model below, an attacker with access to the hardware supply chain may bypass secure boot by exploiting either a compromised AP or an additional chip sabotaging the IPI channel and thus take control of the target system.
+However, in the context of secure boot, as identified in our threat model below, an attacker with access to the hardware supply chain may bypass secure boot by exploiting either a compromised AP or an additional chip sabotaging the IPI channel and thus taking control of the target system.